BenPyton/ProceduralDungeon/ReadMe.md

 - Defining different door types, allowing more complex dungeons.
 - Rooms and doors can be locked/unlocked.
 - Optional occlusion culling, allowing only relevant rooms rendered (and thus better performances).
-- A new editor mode to ease the use of the plugin.
+- A new editor mode to ease the creation and edition of the rooms.
 - Custom data in rooms, allowing gameplay specific code in room instances.
 - Working well with navmeshes and multiplayers.